aralisza/anth1101/02_Anthropology_of_Difference.md

 ### Organ Trade

 * Structural violence of everyday life impacting the poor.
+  * Institutional perception of what these people are
+  * Go in for ovarian cyst removal and also lose a kidney
+    * The institution can take whatever they want without any consequence
 * Poor are inaudible.
-  * Body theft rumors are seen as a ‘surrogate” for of witnessing
+  * Body theft rumors are seen as a "surrogate" for of witnessing
 * “Little people like ourselves are worth more dead than alive.”

 ## Tools of Anthropology

 1. Participant observation
 2. Field Interview
+    * Casual conversation
     * How to transcribe?
 3. Formal Interview
+    * Requires prior trust
 4. Ethnohistory

 ## Field Methods

-### Traditional method (Branislaw Malinowski)
+### Traditional method

-* Lengthy stays in the field.
+* Branislaw Malinowski
+  * Father of **Ethnography**
+    * End result of field work
+      * Use culture to advance career, then move on :(
+    * Holistic view of culture.
+      * Each chapter is one slice of the culture, all together makes the culture
+  * Stayed in area for a long time, by accident learned about people
   * Participant-Observer Status.
+    * Observing easy
+    * Active participation in culture is difficult
+      * Lee *being asked to participate* in hunting with the Ju'Hoansi
-* Language acquisition.
+  * Language acquisition
+    * Formal or informal language
+  * Each individual as gatekeeper of culture
+    * If they like you, they will let you in to the culture
   * Early anthropologists cultivated the authoritative voice.
+    * Write things as though they were the expert
   * Pure scientific research model.
-* Holistic view of culture.
-* Final results: an *ethnography* of the culture.

-### Problem with traditional method (Crisis of representation)
+### Crisis of Representation: the problem with traditional method

-* Can we ever really know all that there is of any culture (even our own)?
-* How will we ever account for everyone in culture we are studying?
+* Crisis of representation
   * Who is really at the heart of our work?
 And, who is ignored?
+  * How will we ever account for everyone in culture we are studying?
+    * Not necessarily will have access to everyone
+  * Once immersed in culture, build relationship with people
+    * Ethnographies will reflect these relationships
+* Can we ever really know all that there is of any culture, even our own?
+* Implies cultures are unchanging
 * What ‘voice’ should we actually use?
+  * Student voice - one who is excited about something and wants to learn

 ### How to succeed at fieldwork

+* By being participants in the culture, we try to be the insider of culture
+  * If go inside too far, you are in danger of *"going native"*
+    * Lose anthropology perspective of outsider that you went there for in the first place
+  * However, we are always outsiders
 * Not accepting the view that we are ‘experts’.
 * Understanding that erring is part of learning another culture.
 * Becoming part of the exchange networks that make up cultures.